MindSetLib/Insolver/docs/source/insolver_df.md

    :show-inheritance:
 ```

 Insolver provides some data manipulation tools.
-To apply most of the transformations, we need to use the `InsolverDataFrame` object, which inherits the `pandas.DataFrame`, extending it with some specific methods.
+To apply most of the transformations, we need to use the `InsolverDataFrame` object, which inherits the `pandas.DataFrame`, extending it with specific methods.

 ## Example
 An example of creating `InsolverDataFrame` from pandas `DataFrame`: